Knowsley Hall Public Opening 2018

 The Countess of Derby’s dresses on show will include her own wedding dress from 1995, as well as a series of haute couture outfits designed for her over the last twenty-five years by Ulrich Engler.
 Trained in Dusseldorf and inspired by Balenciaga.
 Engler moved to London where he worked for leading fashion designers such as Anouska Hempel and Victor Edelstein before forming his own couture house in 1991.
 This show, which is the first of its kind, will offer interested visitors and fashion afficionados a unique glimpse into the lives and worlds of the Countess of Derby over the last seventy years.

-Price includes a guided tour of the Hall with tea, coffee and biscuits served after the tour.
+Price includes a guided tour of the Hall with tea, coffee and biscuits which will be served after the tour.

 Please retain your e-receipt for entry.